jonroig/finger.farm/README.md

 # Finger.Farm Modern Finger Hosting
 https://finger.farm

-Your Dad fingered your Mom in the 90s.

 Originally conceived as a way to get a status report on someone or something, the Finger Protocol aka RFC-742, has been around since the late 70s.
 Even today, the capability to finger lies dormant in every major OS.

 Once upon a time, you could finger your boss, finger a vending machine, finger the weather, finger John Carmack, etc...
 Users would share .project and .plan files, showing their current project and plans.
 The original telepresence.
 The original Internet of Things.
 The original microblogging.